biosimulations/biosimulations/docs/concepts/conventions/simulation-run-visualizations.md

 Rendering Vega visualizations of the results of SED-ML files in COMBINE archives

-Simulation software tools, such as RunBioSimulations, should render such Vega visualizations linked to SED-ML files in COMBINE/OMEX archives as illustrated below:
+Simulation software tools, such as RunBioSimulations, should render such Vega visualizations linked to SED-ML files in COMBINE/OMEX archives in the following sequence:

 1. Execute the SED-ML files in the COMBINE/OMEX archive and save each report.